Homeless Housing, Assistance and Prevention (HHAP) Grants

 • Youth-focused rapid rehousing and interim shelter projects.

-• All other expenditures are projected to be fully expended within 3 years.
+• All expenditures are projected to be fully expended within 3 years.

 Get connected with SSF!